singo-i/Sample-to-send-an-email-with-fileConfig-of-Python-logging/README.md

 # Example-to-send-an-email-with-fileConfig-of-Python-logging

-This is a sample of sending an email with a Python logging fileConfig.
+This is a example of sending an email with a Python logging fileConfig.

-`sample.py` is the main body of the script.
+`example.py` is the main body of the script.
 `logging.conf` is the configuration file for logging.